pradyot-09/Literature-Survey/MSR_loves_Github.md

 ## Research Questions
 - What are the findings from Github reported in literature by the MSR community?
 - Which type of data are used from Github in different types of analytics for reporting these findings?
-Which type data is not being used?
+Which type of data is not being used?

 *Objective*  : To study aims discuss contemporary findings from Github datasets reported by researchers in MSR community.
 Also, possibly presents a vision for possible future work on analytics on Github datasets.